College campus with students

 Student data never leaves your campus network.
 Prompts travel from workstation to server over internal network only.
 No cloud vendor processes student records.

-Physical server with NVIDIA H100 GPUs in your campus data center, on your network, under your IT department's control.
-Institutional ownership of AI infrastructure.
+Physical hardware in your campus data center, on your network, under your IT department's control.
+Institutional ownership of AI infrastructure, configured to what the institution does.

 Air-Gap Capable